castle-engine/castle-engine/tools/build-tool/data/android/integrated-services/sound/README_sound_service.md

 http://pielot.org/2010/12/openal-on-android/
 seem to be already fixed in the latest version of this repo :)

-Recompile like this:
+Update the library files (SO) like this:

   git clone https://github.com/castle-engine/android-openal

-  cd android-openal/android/jni/
-  ndk-build
-  cd ../../../
+  cd android-openal/

-  cp -f android-openal/android/libs/armeabi-v7a/libopenal.so \
-    app/src/main/jni/armeabi-v7a/libopenal.so
-  cp -f android-openal/android/libs/arm64-v8a/libopenal.so \
-    app/src/main/jni/arm64-v8a/libopenal.so
+  make build